joaquimserafim/express-mw-bunyan/README.md

 app.use(bodyParser.json())
 app.use(logger(bunyan.createLogger({name: 'test'})))

-// now `req.log` can be used with all log methods from bunyan
+// `req.log` will be exposed with all log methods from bunyan

 app.get('/', (req, res) => {
   req.log.info('getting Hello World')